 - Car batteries are accepted at the Recycling Center.

 - Lead Batteries (small, sealed Lead/Pb batteries) accepted in HHW.

 - Rechargeable Batteries (Ni-Cd, Ni-MH, Li-Ion) accepted in HHW.

-Residents and businesses who have Agralite Electric Cooperative, Lake Region Cooperative Electric Association (LREC), Alexandria Light and Power (ALP) or Runestone Electric Association (REA) may recycle their fluorescent bulbs at Pope/Douglas Solid Waste Management free of charge.
-Customers of other power companies are not eligible as recycling is paid for by Agralite, LREC, ALP and REA.
+Residents and businesses who have Agralite Electric Cooperative, Lake Region Cooperative Electric Association (LREC), Alexandria Light and Power (ALP), Runestone Electric Association (REA), and Xcel Energy may recycle their fluorescent bulbs at Pope/Douglas Solid Waste Management free of charge.
+Customers of other power companies are not eligible as recycling is paid for by Agralite, LREC, ALP, REA, and Xcel.
 Pope/Douglas Solid Waste Management manages the program but does not pay any of the fees involved.